codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was the picture sent to prison?
-It was framed.
+Why are skeletons so calm?
+Because nothing gets under their skin.

 ## Daily Trivia

-What was the name of the first Bulgarian personal computer?
+What was the name given to Android 4.3?
- 1. Pravetz 82
+ 1. Lollipop
- 2. Pravetz 8D
+ 2. Nutella
- 3. IMKO-1
+ 3. Froyo
- 4. IZOT 1030
+ 4. Jelly Bean

 <details>
   <summary>Answer</summary>
-  IMKO-1
+  Jelly Bean
 </details>